Create a Search Vector Index in Quick Mode

 Quick Mode works best when you need to create a basic Search index to start testing and prototyping with the Search Service.
 You must use Advanced Mode to have greater control over how the Search Service returns such results, such as changing your analyzer.

-For more information about how to create a Search index in Advanced Mode, see Create a Basic Search Index in Advanced Mode.
+For more information about how to create a Search index in Advanced Mode, see Create a Search Index with the Capella UI.

 Prerequisites

-• You have the Search Service enabled on a node in your database.
-For more information about how to change Services on your database, see Modify a Database.
+You have the Search Service enabled on a node in your operational cluster.
+For more information about how to change Services on your operational cluster, see Modify a Paid Cluster.

-• You have documents in a keyspace inside your bucket that contain vector embeddings.
+You have documents in a keyspace inside your bucket that contain vector embeddings.
+Embeddings can be an array of floats or a base64 encoded string.

-You can download a sample dataset to use with the procedure or examples on this page:
+You can import a sample dataset to use with the procedure or examples on this page.

 Procedure